Using Sauce Connect Proxy with Sauce Orchestrate

 Standard Proxy Configuration

-In most programing language (Go, Python, Node.js...) the standard proxy environment variables are supported, and there is no extra step to configure the Sauce Connect.
+In most programming languages (such as Go, Python, and Node.js), the standard proxy environment variables are supported, so no additional steps are required to configure Sauce Connect Proxy.

 Java